scottfillmer/hello-world/README.md

 # hello-world
-The Hello World Project, the time-honored tradition
+The Hello World Project, the time-honored tradition.
+You have to start somewhere.